raghedalr/loan-managmnet/README.md

 What the API Can Do
 For Users:
-POST /api/auth/register - Create account

 POST /api/auth/login - Sign in

-GET /api/auth/me - Check who's logged in
+GET /api/auth/me - Check who's logged in and Role

+Sample User:
+- Username: manager
+- Password: password123

 For Loans:
 GET /api/loans - See all loans

 POST /api/loans - Add new loan

-PUT /api/loans/:id - Update loan
+PUT /api/loans/:id - Update loan Status

-DELETE /api/loans/:id - Remove loan

 For Payments:
 GET /api/loans/:id/payments - See payments for a loan